microprediction/precise/LITERATURE.md

 he purpose of this paper is to introduce the Gerber statistic, a robust co-movementmeasure for covariance matrix estimation for the purpose of portfolio construction.
 TheGerber statistic extends Kendall’s Tau by counting the proportion of simultaneous co-movements in series when their amplitudes exceed data-dependent thresholds.
 Sincethe statistic is neither affected by extremely large or extremely small movements, it isespecially well-suited for financial time series, which often exhibit extreme movementsas well as a great amount of noise.
 Operating within the mean-variance portfolio op-timization framework of Markowitz (1952, 1959), we consider the performance of theGerber statistic against two other commonly used methods for estimating the covari-ance matrix of stock returns: the sample covariance matrix (also called the historicalcovariance matrix) and shrinkage of the sample covariance matrix as formulated inLedoit and Wolf (2004).
 Using a well-diversified portfolio of nine assets over a thirtyyear time period (January 1990-December 2020), we empirically find that, for almostall scenarios considered, the Gerber statistic’s returns dominate those achieved by bothhistorical covariance and by the shrinkage method of Ledoit and Wolf (2004)

+## Filtering NOise from Correlation Matrices (Detection of Correlation Diversion, Pairs Trading, Risk Analysis Et al) [pdf](https://papers.ssrn.com/sol3/Delivery.cfm/SSRN_ID2378911_code2184499.pdf?abstractid=2378911&mirid=1)
+Alexander Izmailov and Brian Shay

+Demonstration of the omnipresence of noise in financial correlation/covariance matrices revealed by means of random matrix theory, a branch of probability theory.

+Introduction of the Shannon entropy as a measure of noise in correlation matrices.

+Demonstration of substantial entropy decrease as a result of noise filtering on a few examples.

+A problem of paramount importance, but rarely addressed by buy-side and sell-side portfolio managers and other market practitioners, is the problem of filtering noise from correlation matrices.
+This noise is the inevitable consequence of the imperfection of traditional modeling assumptions, especially the representation of infinite returns time series as finite samples.